Finance staff at all levels make sure that NHS money is properly controlled and wisely spent.

 - Pay and conditions Expand / Collapse

 Most finance staff (except the most senior managers) working in the NHS are paid on the Agenda for Change (AfC) pay system.
-You will typically start in a post at AfC bands 1 or 2.
-With further training and experience, you could apply for more senior positions such as finance offer at band 3 or team leader at band 4.
+You will typically start in a post at AfC band 2.
+With further training and experience, you could apply for more senior positions such as finance officer at band 3 or team leader at band 4.
 There are managerial roles in finance at more senior levels.
 Finance staff in the NHS work standard hours of around 37.5 a week.

 - Where the role can lead Expand / Collapse

 With experience, finance staff can become team leaders supervising the work of other staff.
 They can progress to become managers responsible for a department or area.
 Some progress to senior roles such as head of finance or finance director.